ofgrenudo/dotfiles/README.md

 I would have to look into doing something like that later....
 So far, I have the following

 - `reload` ~ applys any changes made here in this repository to the local environment
 - `wanip` ~ prints out your WIDE AREA NETWORK IP!
-Otherwise, your public ip.
+Otherwise known as, your public ip.
 - `lanip` ~ prints out your local IP's on all network interfaces.
 - probably more...